freedomofpress/securedrop/docs/network_firewall.md

 If you changed the LAN Interface settings, you will no longer be able to connect after reloading the firewall and the next request will probably time out.
 This is not a problem - the firewall has reloaded and is working correctly.
 To connect to the new LAN interface, unplug and reconnect your network cable to have a new network address assigned to you via DHCP.
 Note that if you used a subnet with fewer addresses than `/24`, the default DHCP configuration in pfSense may not work.
 In this case, you should assign the Admin Workstation a static IP address that is known to be in the subnet to continue.

 Now the WebGUI will be available on the App Gateway address.
-Navigate to `https://<App Gateway IP>` in the Tor Browser, and do the same dance as before to log in to the pfSense WebGUI and continue configuring the firewall.
+Navigate to `https://<App Gateway IP>` in the *Unsafe Browser*, and do the same dance as before to log in to the pfSense WebGUI and continue configuring the firewall.

 #### Connect Interfaces and Test Connectivity